rchain/rchain/docs/features.md

 * access `nodeA` http endpoint under `/discovered-peers` to list `nodeB` and `nodeC` in JSON format

 ## Network Launch
-### As a platform stakeholder, I want a Coop-governed, community-driven, and independently verifiable validation of the genesis block used to launch a network
 ### As a platform stakeholder, I want a Coop-goverend, community-driven, and independently verifiable successful genesis ceremony
 #### A successful genesis ceremony
 ##### test: test/test_genesis_ceremony.py::test_successful_genesis_ceremony